-I have tested the 6.3-inch Pixel 3 XL, and this flagship is a formidable foe for the iPhone XS and other flagships on our list of the best smartphones, thanks to its superb camera quality, amazing AI smarts and smooth performance.
-Still, the design doesn't wow and the display--while improved--could be brighter.
+I tested the 6.3-inch Pixel 3 XL, and this flagship ranks right alongside the iPhone XS and other flagships on our list of the best smartphones, thanks to its superb camera quality, amazing AI smarts and smooth performance.
+Still, the design doesn't wow and the display — while improved — could be brighter.
 If you're looking for a smaller screen, check out our Pixel 3 review.

 Pixel 3 XL Cheat Sheet